 It is highly recommended but is not required.
 Should you decide to not attend you will miss an opportunity to meet your faculty and other students.
 This is a connection that would put you on the right path.
 Additionally, you will miss out on information that will help you become a successful student.

-No, there is no cost associated with the New Student Orientation Program.
+No, there is no cost associated with the New Student Welcome Program.

 No, registration is not required.
 However, it is useful to us if you register so we have an idea of how many people to expect.

 Orientation for new freshmen will take place August 12, August 14, August 19 and August 21, depending on your major.
 Please go to http://www.citytech.cuny.edu/orientation/ to find the appropriate date for your major.

 We will have a special program for parents and family for the fall 2019 orientation.
 An invitation will be sent out in mid July.

 You will be able to make payments and attend to other financial issues without any hindrance; however we recommend that you do so at the conclusion of the orientation program.